Canora station (Saskatchewan)

 The Canora station is a railway station in Canora, Saskatchewan, Canada.
 The station is served by Via Rail's Winnipeg – Churchill train twice per week in each direction.

 The station houses the Canora Station House Museum and is the oldest Class II railway station still in operation in Saskatchewan.

-The town of Canora itself is named for the first 2 letters in CAnadian NOrthern RAilway.
+The town of Canora itself is named for the first letters of each word in Canadian Northern Railway.